cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 The activity introduces students to hands-on historical reconstruction and performative interpretation of texts.
 It is a good exercise to jump-start discussions of tacit/embodied knowledge in arts and sciences.
-It also encourages students to think differently about historical materials and processes, by de-familiarising something we take for granted as food, and exploring its varied uses in everyday life, medicine, artistic practice, and the workshop.
+It is also an instructive introduction to the principles of molding.
+More generally, it encourages students to think differently about historical materials and processes, by de-familiarising something we take for granted as food, and exploring its varied uses in everyday life, medicine, artistic practice, and the workshop.